It is a difficult question for many an Irish-American: were your people lace curtain or shanty?

 — Save Ellis Island (@saveellisisland) July 10, 2015

 Or can we take the Annie Moores of today for what they are: struggling, striving, hard-working parents of future Americans.
-(Annie’s offspring now includes “Dominicans, Chinese, Jews and Italians,” according to New York.)
+(Annie’s offspring now includes “Dominicans, Chinese, Jews and Italians,” according to the New Yorker.)

 Or will we decide not to take today’s Annie Moores in any way, shape or form?

 Have you any thoughts on the way Irish immigrants have been portrayed in the past or how they are presently portrayed?
-Leave you thoughts in the comments section below.
+Leave your thoughts in the comments section below.

 * Originally published May 2010.